 - An employee of:

-A local, county or regional health agency which is certified pursuant to the County Environmental Health Act (N.J.S.A.
+- A. A local, county or regional health agency which is certified pursuant to the County Environmental Health Act (N.J.S.A.
 26:3A2-21 et seq.) to perform noise enforcement activities; or

-A municipality with Department-approved noise control ordinance and the employee has received noise enforcement training and is currently certified in noise enforcement.
+- B. A municipality with Department-approved noise control ordinance and the employee has received noise enforcement training and is currently certified in noise enforcement.
 The employee must be acting within his or her designated jurisdiction and must be authorized to issue summons in order to be considered a noise control officer.

 - PLAINLY AUDIBLE